 Scott wrote around four hundred works (though half of these were short songs or piano pieces).
 These include two mature symphonies, three operas, three piano concertos, concertos for violin, cello, oboe and harpsichord, and three double concertos (of which the scores are now lost), several overtures, four oratorios, and much chamber music (four mature quartets, five violin sonatas, three piano trios, and many others).
 Between 1903 and 1920 Scott wrote copiously for the piano.
 Most of these pieces were harmonically adventurous for their time and easy to play; they circulated widely in many countries of the world, in contrast to his more ambitious works, none of which received more than a handful of performances.

-Although he was successful in all fields in his day, he is mostly out of fashion now, but there are 3 or 4 CD releases every year including some of his compositions
+Although he was successful in all fields in his day, he is mostly out of fashion now, but there are usually 3 or 4 CD releases every year which include some of his compositions